GabrielDA7/cms-esgi/README.md

 	get the 3 lists and print them view search.view.php (not created)

-home page
-  ajax list with item = 5 and order = desc / columns=dateInserted

 add a label which is the key of the input where it is a SELECT (for the installation : back template / front template we don't know)
 Edit profile CSS
 View edit

-List comments
 Comment use modal

-////
-publish content add hidden input with name=status and value = 1 or 0 depend on actual status
-////

 go to profile when click on user(userame / avatar) in comment -> route = user/user?id=x

-add button or href to see RSS flux -> see files in bin/xml/

-installation -> css (conf.inc.php -> set INSTALLATION_DONE to FALSE)
+add button or href to see RSS flux -> see files in bin/xml/ installation -> css (conf.inc.php -> set INSTALLATION_DONE to FALSE) statistic :put aaa($this->data); in indexController statisticAction above view vue parameters edit dbname / dbhost / dbuser / dbport / language

-statistic
-  put aaa($this->data); in indexController statisticAction above view

-vue parameters edit dbname / dbhost / dbuser / dbport / language
+-- DONE -- List comments
+-- DONE -- home page ajax list with item = 5 and order = desc / columns=dateInserted

--- DONE -- Add edition tools
+-- DONE -- publish content add hidden input with name=status and value = 1 or 0 depend on actual status -- DONE -- Add edition tools
 -- DONE -- errors == false print "the content has been added" -- DONE -- 404 page